rraffaa/java-basic-calculator/docs/README.md

 2. Open the project in your preferred IDE (e.g., Visual Studio Code).

-3. Compile and run the Calculator.java file to see the output of the arithmetic operations.
+3. Compile and run the SimpleCalculator.java file to see the output of the arithmetic operations.

 ## How to Use